 Response: Yes.
 CR - 35 and Appendix.
-HCDD, through the City's Fair Housing Hotline, referred a total of 19 callers to HUD, Texas Workforce Commission, and Greater Housing Fair Housing Center because they were identified as relating to fair housing incidents.
+HCDD, through the City's Fair Housing Hotline, referred a total of 15 callers to HUD, Texas Workforce Commission, and Greater Housing Fair Housing Center.
+Of these, 7 calls were specifically identified as relating to fair housing issues.